 Early on, before thermal scopes came along I hunted during the day, Most of the time if I saw a hog it was in a swamp and I happened upon it while it was trying to stay cool in the shade.
 Hogs are similar to humans.
 Close enough in fact, for medical researchers to perform tests on them to help advance medicines and surgical procedures.
 I don’t know about you, but I like to stay cool in the hotter months.
 So do hogs as they do not have the ability to sweat.
 They tend to stay hidden during the day and feed at night when temperatures cool off.

-Hotter months from May thru October sees more consistent wild hog movement.
+Warmer months, from May thru October, see more consistent wild hog movement.
 Temperatures are more leveled out and the ability to pattern hog movement becomes easier.
-You might still have great movement during cooler months, but when it averages out, the better nights will be in late spring and summer.
+You might still have great movement during cooler months, but when it averages out, the better nights for wild pig hunting will be in late spring and summer.

 Moon Phase and Weather: